preons/preons/src/lib/translate/docs/README.md

 ## Principles

 The reverse generator doesn't try to interpret unique rules at each breakpoint.
 Only the mobile breakpoint gets converted.
 Also, it doesn't try to create styles with multiple rules.
 That's a convention in Preons.
-But there's nothing stopping preons from having composible types in future.
+But there's nothing stopping preons from having composable types in future.

 ## Notes